- American Physical Society Sites

 The Irwin Oppenheim Award was established in 2017 to honor the memory and celebrate the legacy of the founding editor of Physical Review E (PRE).

-Thanks to the generous support of Irwin Oppenheim’s family and friends, as well as to members of APS and the broader scientific community, the inaugural Oppenheim Award will be made to an early career scientist at the March Meeting 2019 in Boston.
+Thanks to the generous support of Irwin Oppenheim’s family and friends, as well as to members of APS and the broader scientific community, the inaugural Irwin Oppenheim Award was made at the March Meeting 2019 in Boston.

 The Oppenheim Award will be the first best-paper award by a Physical Review journal.
 It will recognize outstanding contributions to physics by early career scientists who publish in PRE.
 The annual award will consist of: